Table of Contents[Hide][Show]

-Let me clarify: I do agree that sitemaps will not give you an SEO boost, but they will help you get indexation visibility across the horizon in order to improve your technical SEO strategies.
-These xml files in combination with crawling data and log file data can massively inform your SEO to help you establish the next big move.
+Let me clarify: I do agree that sitemaps will not give you an SEO boost, but they will help you get indexation visibility across the horizon to improve your technical SEO strategies.
+These xml files in combination with crawling data and log file data, can massively inform your SEO to help you establish the next big move.

-XML sitemaps get a lot of criticism, often unfairly called ‘useless’, yet they are an extremely useful SEO tool, in my opinion.
-I have used them to good effect in my career as an SEO and today I still use them to diagnose, test and improve technical SEO.
+XML sitemaps get a lot of criticism, often unfairly called ‘useless’, yet they are a handy SEO tool, in my opinion.
+I have used them to good effect in my career as an SEO, and today I still use them to diagnose, test and improve technical SEO.

-More often than not, if the website being audited is over 5K-6K urls, in my opinion, there is already enough justification to recommend splitting the xml sitemaps logically into sensible topics, sections or categories.
-But instead audits usually just kind of recommend to have an xml sitemap, or if one is present, this is ticked as if nothing else is to be done.
+More often than not, if the website being audited is over 5K-6K urls, I think there is already enough justification to recommend splitting the xml sitemaps logically into sensible topics, sections or categories.
+But instead, audits usually just kind of recommendations to have an xml sitemap, or if one is present, this is ticked as if nothing else is to be done.

 6. Semantic mark-up

-Despite industry available advice to prioritise structured mark up and search engines like Google encouraging webmasters to embrace it, there is still little adoption of structured data today, especially by big brands.
+Despite industry-available advice to prioritize structured markup and search engines like Google encouraging webmasters to embrace it, there is still little adoption of structured data today, especially by big brands.

-The main goal for structured data is to declare specific elements in the websites’ HTML to help the search engines better understand what the content is about: video, images, ratings, events information, recipes, organization information, job offers.
+The main goal for structured data is to declare specific elements in the websites’ HTML to help the search engines better understand the content: video, images, ratings, events information, recipes, organization information, job offers.

 Read Google’s guidelines for use of Schema structured data and 3rd party resources like Moz’s series on structure data for seo to start getting acquainted with it.